horsepress/browserSearchShortcuts/README.md

 * ```msmsl.exe``` is used to convert ```searches.xml``` into SQLite (for Chrome and Firefox) and registry (for internet explorer) files containing details of the search shortcuts, using the XSL files in the ```xsl``` directory.
 * These are then added to the SQLite databases and registry respectively.
+* An HTML file detailing the searches is also generated.